cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 3.Failed to use xxx.toPandas() method.
 Everytime we use this command, the session will be died.
 Alternatively, we use pd.DataFrame(xxx.collect()), but it costs more time.
 #### Future work: what would you do differently and what follow-up work would you do?
 We hope to explore more complicated topics in the future on this dataset.
 Such as finding the last circle before ending the game and so on.
+If we can have more computational power without the limitation on student account, we would love to see the result of grid search with cross-validation.

 #### Division of labor: which team member was responsible for which part of the project.
 The work is evenly divded among group members.\